 - Referral programs are only valid for new users.
 If you refer someone who is already signed up for that site, neither of you will get credits.
-Travel sites use referral programs for lead generation.
-They want to get new customers, not give away free money to existing ones.
+Travel sites use referral programs to get new customers, not more bookings from existing customers.

 - Referral programs are meant for your personal connections, not the general public.
 How and where you refer people can be a gray area, but most companies have specific policies in their terms of service (TOS).
 Read the below example which used to be on Uber's site for more details.

 [Y]ou can share your invite link with your personal connections via email, Twitter feeds, Facebook pages, personal blogs, etc. where you are the primary content owner.
 However public distribution on sites where you are a contributor but not the primary content owner (e.g., Wikipedia, coupon websites) is not allowed.
 Promoting your referral code via Search Engine Marketing (e.g., AdWords/Yahoo/Bing) is also not allowed.

 I recommend operating within each company's guidelines for referrals so that you can maximize your credits and not lose them because of a TOS violation.
-I might have had this problem once or twice.
+I might have had this problem once or twice in the past.

 Next, we’ll discuss the specific sites and apps that offer the best referral programs.

 Depending on the destination, I stay in Airbnbs, local guesthouses, or hotels where I have status and points.

-Airbnb is often my first choice for cost and location.
+Airbnb is often my first choice because of cost and location.
 Unlike hotels, Airbnb apartments are located in the most interesting neighborhoods of a city.
 If you're traveling with a group, the cost per person goes down with each bedroom that you add.
 At a hotel, those costs scale linearly.

 Join Airbnb here for $40 off your first stay.